-Neanderthals and modern humans both occupied the Levant for tens of thousands of years before the spread of modern humans into the rest of Eurasia and their replacement of the Neanderthals.
+Neanderthals and modern humans occupied the Levant for tens of thousands of years before the spread of modern humans into the rest of Eurasia and their replacement of the Neanderthals.

-But what caused Neanderthal extinction remains a mystery.
-To figure out the answer to the question, scientists from Stanford University, in collaboration with UC Berkeley and the Hebrew University of Jerusalem, conducted a study, where they claimed that infectious-disease dynamics conveyed by modern humans might have been what eventually prompted their demise.
+But what caused the Neanderthal extinction remains a mystery.
+To figure out the answer to the question, scientists from Stanford University, in collaboration with UC Berkeley and the Hebrew University of Jerusalem, conducted a study where they claimed that infectious-disease dynamics conveyed by modern humans might have been what eventually prompted their demise.

 Gili Greenbaum, a postdoctoral researcher at Stanford and the first author of the study, said, “Our research suggests that diseases may have played a more important role in the extinction of the Neanderthals than previously thought.
 They may even be the main reason why modern humans are now the only human group left on the planet.”